22-2/obsidian-on-demand-plugins/README.md

 - **Global Event Hooks**: Plugins that register events like `this.app.vault.on('modify', ...)` or `this.app.workspace.on('layout-change', ...)` right at startup.

 Since these plugins are only enabled when triggered, their background tasks or hooks will not be active until the plugin is loaded.

+Note: This plugin does not support embedded or inline views (for example, Dataview embeds).
+Embedded views may not trigger lazy-loading as expected.

 ## 🙏 Acknowledgements